 Vauxhall Corsa Excite

 Sitting near the middle of that long list is the Vauxhall Corsa Excite trim.
-It might just be the pick of the range since it has all the equipment you'll ever need, with 16-inch alloys, Bluetooth hands-free calling, steering wheel-mounted audio controls, front fog lamps and a tyre pressure warning system.
-To get air-con as standard you need to opt for the ‘Excite a/c’ model.
+It might just be the pick of the range since it has all the equipment you'll ever need, with 16-inch alloys, Bluetooth hands-free calling, steering wheel-mounted stereo controls, Vauxhall's IntelliLink touchscreen infotainment system and heated electric front sears.

 There's a good reason why the Vauxhall Corsa remains one of the UK's best-selling cars.
-It offers buyers huge choice of engines and specs, it's well-equipped and practical, too.
-It's also comfortable and delivers good value, especially in mid-spec trims like the Excite.Even better, it normally isn't too difficult to haggle on price and nab a real bargain.
+It offers buyers a huge choice of engines and specs, plus it's well equipped and practical.
+It's also comfortable and good value – and nowhere is that more true than in the Excite trim.Even better, it normally isn't too difficult to haggle on price with the dealer and nab a real bargain.